UniStuttgart-VISUS/megamol/docs/manual.md

 <!-- ---------------------------------------------------------------------- -->
 #### Logging

-Line 4-6 configures the logging mechanism of MegaMol .
+Line 4-6 configures the logging mechanism of MegaMol.
 Adjusting the value of *EchoLevel* changes the amount of log information printed on the console.
 Specifying a log file and the level informs MegaMol to write a log file and print the messages of the requested level into that file.
 The *LogLevel* is a numeric value.
 All messages with lower numeric values will be printed (or saved).
 The asterisk `*` stands for the highest numeric value, thus printing all messages.

 ```lua
     mmSetLogLevel('*') -- LogLevel: None=0,Error=1,Warn=100,INFO=200,ALL=*